gaffarelj/VKI_MarsABE/setup_selection/environments/README.md

 They did not lead to significant deviations for a 20 days simulations.
 For simulations in the order of years, it is still recommended to include them, due to their small effect.

-## Recommandations
+## Recommendations

 In light of these findings, the following environment is recommended:
- * Mars gravitationnal acceleration from SH up to D/O 4.
+ * Mars gravitational acceleration from SH up to D/O 4.
  * Aerodynamic acceleration from the atmosphere.

 If more precision is required, the following can be used instead:
- * Mars gravitationnal acceleration from SH up to D/O 8.
+ * Mars gravitational acceleration from SH up to D/O 8.
  * Aerodynamic acceleration from the atmosphere.
  * Radiation pressure from the Sun.
  * Point Mass gravity from the Sun and Jupiter.